Diana C. Perez, MS

 I grew up in the Sonoran desert, between Hermosillo, Sonora, Mexico and Tucson, Arizona.
-I graduated from the University of Arizona with a Bachelor's in Neuroscience and Cognitive Science.
+I graduated cum laude from the University of Arizona with a Bachelor's in Neuroscience and Cognitive Science.
 I am an alumnus of the Undergraduate Biology Research Program (UBRP), Latino Mental Health Research Training Program (MHIRT), and York University's Center for Vision Research summer school.
-Currently, I am a Ph.D. student at the Gratton Lab in Northwestern's Psychology department.
-My research focus is on how brain networks change as we age and how they differ across individuals.
+Currently, I am a Ph.D.
+Candidate in the Brain, Behavior, and Cognition Program at Northwestern's Psychology department.
+My research focus is on how brain networks change as we age and how they differ across individuals, and I use precision functional MRI and behavioral measures, in combination with complex computational tools to study these questions.

 Education